Caprigliola bridge collapse: Construction

 The construction works began in May 1906 but were soon interrupted by the unpredictable geological nature of the river bed found to be weaker than anticipated.
-Then, in order to dig and to consolidate the pillars foundations in the river sediments, Muggia and Ferrari also successfully applied an innovative excavation technique at that time with air pressurized chambers (Triger foundation process), which had also been used for digging the foundations of the Eiffel tower.
+Then, in order to dig and to consolidate the pillars foundations in the river sediments, Muggia and Ferrari also successfully applied an innovative excavation technique at that time with air pressurized chambers (Triger foundation process), which had also been used for digging the foundations of the Eiffel Tower.
 About 300 workers were involved in the construction works.

 The construction was completed in October 1908 and the bridge was inaugurated on 11 October 1908 after a demanding mechanical load test.
 It was the second reinforced concrete bridge built by Muggia in Italy, then a cutting-edge technique.
-Indeed, in 1900 Attilio Muggia had already constructed a first bridge on the basis of reinforced concrete with 8 arches at the river Po in Piacenza.
+Indeed, in 1900 Attilio Muggia had already constructed the first bridge on the basis of reinforced concrete with 8 arches at the river Po in Piacenza.

 The bridge had five slender arches of 51.85 m span, each supported by four stacks and two shoulders.
 The deck was supported by 400 pillars resting on the arches.
 The construction required 3,000 tonnes of cement and 220 tonnes of iron.
 After the bridge opened the ferry service that had operated for centuries ceased.